bandexcoin-project/opentrade-1/README.md

    ```

 # The other OS system
-  we prepared [Dockfile-dev](https://raw.githubusercontent.com/opentradesolutions/opentrade/master/Dockfile-dev) for you.
+  we prepared [Dockfile-dev](https://raw.githubusercontent.com/opentradesolutions/opentrade/master/Dockfile-dev) for you. (don't found this file back yet on the internet)